YannKurzo/calculator/README.md

 - Some basic constants
 - Saving results in temporary variables
 - Use the help command to get a list of available commands
-- The program can be configured with using double type or mpfr library for calculation (see config.h file)
+- The program can be configured with using double type or mpfr library for calculation (see `src/include/config.h` file)
 - By using the mpfr library, the user can defined the precision of the floating point numbers (number of bits in the mantissa).
 - Check entered string (function parameters, operation without operators, bracket problems, ...) (not perfect)
 - History of commands accessible with keyboard arrows (compatible with Windows and Posix systems)